-Everybody would love to leave a fortune for their family when they die and wonder how much life insurance is the right amount.
+Everybody would love to leave a fortune for their family when they die.
+So they wonder “What’s the right amount of life insurance?”

 After all, when you’re gone, there’s going to be a giant you-sized hole in their lives.
-They will have lost a parent, a spouse, a sibling, a child… bummer is an understatement.
+They will have lost a parent, a spouse, a sibling, or a child… bummer is an understatement.

 How much life insurance do you need to cover your debt?

 Do you owe anybody money?
 We’re not talking about your buddy for dinner last week, but rather big debts.
 We’re talking credit card debt, car loan debt, your mortgage, etc. If you die unexpectedly, someone is on the hook for paying back any debts you owe.
 This is one of the main motivating factors in getting life insurance.
 An appropriate coverage amount gives you peace of mind.
 Life insurance ensures your spouse, children, or even parents wouldn’t have to deal with your debt on top of grieving your death.

 The primary source of debt for most Canadians is usually their mortgage.
 But it’s not uncommon to have balances owing on lines of credit, credit cards, and student loans.

 Adding up these liabilities can be used as a starting point for figuring out your base coverage needs.

 How much life insurance do I need to cover my family’s living expenses?

 The next step in figuring out your coverage needs is by asking yourself three questions: